 San Juan Ixtayopan is another of the seven original towns of Tláhuac.
 On the northeast slope of the Teuhtli volcano, the town used to be on the very shore of the Chalco lake.
 The remains of an agricultural village have been dated to 1200 BCE.
 Today a rich olive growing area, the first trees are said to have been planted in 1531.

 The Nahuatl name, “Ixtayopan,” has been translated as “place of white earth,” and “place on the salt.
 The location determined the way of life here: greatly influenced by the lake, as a fishing village.
-This later developed into the rich agricultural system, based on chinampas, of the Xochimilca people, although the settlement is largely a Chichimeca settlement.
-It later became an important Mexica settlement with many prominent families living here.
+This later developed into the rich agricultural system, based on chinampas, of the Xochimilca people, although the original settlement was a largely Chichimeca settlement.
+It later became an important Nahua settlement with many prominent families living here.

 San Juan Ixtayopan was famously the site numerous battles and skirmishes between federal troops and the Zapatista army.
 The entire region is said to have been in a state of near constant anxiety for the length of the war.
 Fighting lasted until practically the end of the conflict in 1920.